XAP-Software/XAP-Software.github.io/_posts/2022-05-05-cap-postgresql.md

 ## cds-dpm

-Use `cds-dpm` to deploy database artifacts to the PostgreSQL database.
+Use `cds-dbm` to deploy database artifacts to the PostgreSQL database.

 ```console
 $ npx cds-dbm deploy